 Urban and Community Forest Program Overview:

 Youth Conservation Corps crews–for individuals ages 15-18–will participate in a five-week day program format, working Monday-Friday with weekends off.
 Summer Youth Conservation crews will average 32 hours per week working on urban forestry projects and eight hours a week engaged in education and training.
 Each crew will have eight youth members and two adult crew leaders.
-Participants will receive a stipend, industry recognized credentials, develop 21st Century work skills, and be eligible to receive high school credit.
+Participants will receive a stipend, gain essential work skills and professional experience, and be eligible to receive high school credit.

 Join the urban and community forestry program

-Northwest Youth Corps’ Urban and Community Forestry crews integrate team-based work projects, education, and professional trainings into a program that encourages personal growth and the development of resource management skills.
+Northwest Youth Corps’ Urban and Community Forestry crews integrate team-based work projects, education, and professional trainings into a program that encourages personal growth and the development of valuable work skills and experience.

 job skills focus